 Virtual reality as a solution

 Loneliness among the elderly is a known phenomenon and there are several digital solutions developed to reduce loneliness.
-Examples of different solutions are video conferencing (Skype, Facetime etc), different apps (Huoleti) or tablets (Sanoste).
-There are even projects like Speaking Exchange where elderly get to meet and talk to students over the internet to teach english (Brave).
-Then there is virtual reality that can create various of possibilities for the elderly to cope with there loneliness (VRscout).
+Examples of different solutions are video conferencing (Skype (External link), Facetime (External link) etc), different apps (Huoleti (External link)) or tablets (Sanoste (External link)).
+There are even projects like Speaking Exchange (External link) where elderly get to meet and talk to students over the internet to teach english (Brave).
+Then there is virtual reality (External link) that can create various of possibilities for the elderly to cope with there loneliness (VRscout).

 What do studies tell us about virtual reality and loneliness among elderly?